adhearsion/adhearsion-website/docs/source/plugins.md

 ### Anatomy of a Plugin

 The easiest way to create a skeleton plugin is to use the Adhearsion command "ahn generate".
 By running the following ahn generate plugin GreetPlugin a directory named greet_plugin will be created in the current working directory.
-The plugin itself, being a gem, can reside anywhere, unlike components that needed to be inside the application directory.
+The plugin itself, being a gem, can reside anywhere, though it is recommended to keep it outside any particular Adhearsion application to make packaging easier.
 The output from this command should show the files being created, like this:

 <pre class="terminal">
 {{ d['plugins.sh|idio|shint|ansi2html']['generate-plugin'] }}